Student results appear in various places, depending on what level you need:

 Click whichever strand chart is most relevant to your current teaching:

 Math strands: Each mathematics skill can relate to multiple strands, including strands you did not assign directly.
 Pick whatever strand is most relevant now.
 As the student progresses on a skill under one strand, that progress will apply to all other strands where the skill appears.

 Reading strands: After a Skills Locator, all related strands appear.
 For example, if you assigned Informational Text, then charts for all non-fiction genres appear.
 Pick whichever genre meets your student’s interests or your current curriculum.

 After you click a strand chart, continue to the next section.

 Clicking a strand "donut" chart opens the underlying skills in a "heat map" chart with the following parts:

-Hover or click over each skill to see a full description and column highlight:
+Hover or click each skill to see a full description:

-Switch between grade and skill status (reading only):
+Switch between grade and skill status (for reading, after Mastery Check):

 Tip: Although reading skills appear to be the same across grades, they differ by the level of text complexity.